Campus Organizing Fellow

 Required:

 Must be a student at a university in North Carolina.
-Students must be enrolled for the fall semester of 2023 and must be vaccinated for COVID-19 as there will be in-person interactions with the community.
+Students must be currently enrolled at their university and must be vaccinated for COVID-19 as there will be in-person interactions with the community.

 Ideal Qualifications: